The Victor Feldman Biography (Short Version)

 Victor has performed, toured and recorded with Benny Goodman, Woody Herman, Cannonball Adderley, Miles Davis, Joni Mitchell, Seals and Crofts and The L.A.
 Express, to name a few.
 In the 1980’s he created his own band, The Generation Band, that featured Tom Scott, Robben Ford and Trevor Feldman.
 He has played on countless television and movie soundtracks, as well as with the biggest names in popular music including Steely Dan, The Doobie Brothers, Boz Scaggs, Kenny Loggins, Elton John, Cher, Tom Waits, Joe Walsh, Frank Zappa, Stanley Clarke, Freddy Hubbard, Sonny Rollins, Johnny Cash, The Beach Boys, James Taylor, Christopher Cross, Marvin Gaye, Quincy Jones, Stan Getz, Peggy Lee, Frank Sinatra, Barbara Streisand, Neil Diamond, and even Elvis Presley.
 He was the winner of The National Academy of Recording Arts and Sciences “Most Valuable Player” award for 1980 and 1981.

 Victor created a video music lesson entitled An Introduction to Chord Progressions, which features Victor explaining exactly how his chord charts work and shows Victor playing every note, including a test given and a play-along segment.
-(Available now for purchase, for the first time ever, on this site).

 Victor is known worldwide as a musician’s musician for his beautiful taste in chord voicings, inspired improvising and composing, and solid time feeling.
 Always soft spoken and unassuming, Feldman will be remembered as one of the most versatile of all musicians.
 Although he could change styles at the drop of a hat, his subtle creativity and integrity reveals itself in every performance.
 Traits like these won him the respect and adoration of his peers.
 He was the ultimate Jazz Journeyman as well as an established leader, and his talents as a multi-instrumentalist were in constant demand by other leaders and studio producers alike.
 His innumerable contributions to Jazz and popular music surround us today thanks to an extraordinarily prolific recording career.
-(Check out The Victor Feldman Collection - which includes many of his recordings available now for purchase on this site.)

 On May 12, 1987, the music world lost one of its all-time jazz legends and renowned musicians at the age of 53.
 As further testament to the magnitude of one of the finest musicians that has ever lived, Feldman was inducted into the “Musician’s Hall of Fame” in 2007.